stevenmontilla/stevenmontilla.github.io/malcomb/malcomb.md

 - the variable(s) used from each data source
 - transformations applied to the variables (e.g. rescaling variables, calculating derived variables, aggregating to different geographic units, etc.)

-This part may be compiled collaboratively as a group!
 #### Overview
 Malcomb et al. (2014) calculated household resilience seen in scores using three different data sources (refer to Fig. 2 of Malcomb et al. 2014)
 - The variables to calculate Adaptive Capacity were obtained from the USAID's Demographic and Health Surveys (DHS).